nbro/FinancialNewsSearchEngine/README.md

 If you're on a Mac OS X, you can install most of these programs using for example the package manager _Homebrew_.
 On Linux the package manager may be different but the process should be the same.

-**I've created a script [`build.sh`](./build.sh) which basically automates the tasks described in the sections *configuration* and *commands*.
-This script is still not robuts but in theory could avoid you to read the sections I've just mentioned and simply acess the web app at [http://127.0.0.1:3000](http://127.0.0.1:3000)**.
+_I've created a script [`build.sh`](./build.sh) which basically automates the tasks described in the sections *configuration* and *commands*.
+This script is still not robuts but in theory could avoid you to read the sections I've just mentioned and simply acess the web app at [http://127.0.0.1:3000](http://127.0.0.1:3000) You can run the script as follows:_

+    source ./build.sh
+    start

+_You can't simply do `./build.sh`  because there's no function that's called directly, instead you have the freedom and flexibility to choose the one that you need.
+For example, you may just want to rebuild nutch and pass the crawled data to solr again.
+In that case, simply call:_

+    nutch

+_provided that you have already executed `source ./build.sh`.
+Check the source code of `./build.sh` to know more about the specific functions you can call._

 ## Tutorials